Looking for books for college students? Keep reading, you’ll love this guide.

 3: How To Win Friends And Influence People

-The book is written by Dale Carnegie, one of the best Americans writers.
+The book is written by Dale Carnegie, one of the best American writers.

-This book does not help you with your study and grades in college, but I am sure it must be helpful for your college life or maybe can change your life.
+This book may not directly help you with your studies and grades in college, but it can definitely be helpful for your college life and even change your life.

-This book can teach you how to make good friends in college, how to influence people by your way of talking, and how to make a healthy relationship with anyone, it doesn’t matter whether you’re introverted or extroverted.
+This book can teach you how to make good friends in college, how to influence people through your communication skills, and how to build healthy relationships, regardless of whether you’re introverted or extroverted.

-If I talk about the principles that you can adopt from this book are:
+Some principles that you can adopt from this book include:

 - Be genuinely interested in other people.

-- Don’t just talk about yourself, be a good listener also.
-Encourage others to talk about themselve.
+- Don’t just talk about yourself, be a good listener as well.
+Encourage others to talk about themselves.

 - Make the other person feel important and do it sincerely.
-Appeciate them even for a little help.
+Appreciate them even for small help.